 Tip 7: Use bonus offers and free bets

 A free bet can help you a lot when betting on corners.
-So can other betting offers and bonuses.
+So can other top bookie offers and bonuses.
 One way in which you can benefit, for instance, is by matched betting.
 When placing a corner match bet, you use your own funds to back the Under option, and you use your free bet to bet on the Over market.
 That means you win regardless of the number of corners taken during the match.